A bridge between crisis and stability.

 Routines, structure, and predictability become the soil where new lives grow.

-We walk alongside each woman toward a future she chooses for herself.
+We walk alongside each person toward a future they choose for themselves.

 Trauma-informed, person-centered, and unhurried.